ivan-lorenz/httpserver/README.md

 Simple web server is a week-end training exercise where to apply the common design patterns for a web application.
 It is also a work in progress with some "TODO" left for future sessions.

 The core pattern for the application is a [Model-View-Controller Pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) with the views as static resources.
+I used TDD to implement the solution, mainly integration more than unit testing due to the nature of classes and methods.
+All the classes dependencies are handled manually by a Dependency Injection Container implemented in the Context, RunContext and TestContext classes, which is a must if you want to drive your development with TDD and inject mocks and different configurations for testing purposes.
+See the usage of IClock interface both in Test and Run configuration to investigate an example of that.

-The main handler ServerHandler is an [HttpHandler](http://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpHandler.html) and implements a [Mediator Pattern](https://en.wikipedia.org/wiki/Mediator_pattern).
+The main controller (Front Controller) ServerHandler is an [HttpHandler](http://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpHandler.html) and implements a [Mediator Pattern](https://en.wikipedia.org/wiki/Mediator_pattern).
 There is also a ServerAction for each controller action.
 ServerAction follows [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) and its creation is left to a ServerActionFactory.
+This factory uses a router class, ServerRouter, which maps all the endpoints to the appropriate ServerAction and stores access rights for each endpoint.
 These are mainly the most important patterns used.

+We manage authorization through an [Authenticator](), which is a proprietary class of com.sun.net.httpserver package.
+We implement a class named ServerAuthenticator which extends Authenticator and manage all the roles and access rights for the web server using also ServerRouter.
+We manage session cookies for the static web pages and Basic Authentication for the REST API.
-A lot of refactor is needed to get rid of [Arrow code anti-pattern](http://c2.com/cgi/wiki?ArrowAntiPattern).

-And also a best use of Java 8 Optional type, which is difficult to use for side effects when only we have "ifPresent" implemented and not "ifNotPresent" which will arrive in Java 9.
-The lifecycle of [HttpExchange](http://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpExchange.html) across the application leave to few room for immutability and functional programming, but I have tried to use Optional and lambdas when possible, if they made the code cleaner.
+A lot of refactor is already needed to get rid of [Arrow code anti-pattern](http://c2.com/cgi/wiki?ArrowAntiPattern) scattered through the action classes and also to honor Single Responsibility Principle for some classes like ServerRouter, which is managing both the endpoint mapping to actions and the access rights.
+Also a best use of Java 8 Optional type, which is difficult to use if you have to deal with side effects, when only we have "ifPresent" implemented and not "ifNotPresent" which will arrive in Java 9.
+The lifecycle of [HttpExchange](http://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpExchange.html) (which is a mutable class encapsulating both the request and the response) across the application leave to few room for immutability and functional programming, but I have tried to use Optional and lambdas when possible, where they make a cleaner code.
 Maybe sometimes I achieve just the opposite.
-So that is why we need to continue refactoring.